-Over the last period of years FEMNET has focused her Sexual and Reproductive Health and Rights (SRHR) work in three priority areas: Ending FGM, CEFM and eradicating harmful practices, Access to Safe and Legal Abortion and Bodily Autonomy and Integrity work.
+Over the last 10 years FEMNET has focused her Sexual and Reproductive Health and Rights (SRHR) work in three priority areas: Ending harmful practices such as Female Genital Mutilation and Child, Early and Forced Marriage, Access to Safe and Legal Abortion and Bodily Autonomy and Integrity work.

 FEMNET continues to intensify her work on SRHR with partners across the region, and enhanced collaboration and partnerships with allies including funding partners, community of journalists and allies by: